Does A Bailiff's Warrant Need A Wet-ink Signature?

-Each type of debt is governed by specific regulations regarding the application of an enforcement power, allowing bailiffs to recover the outstanding sum by removing the debtor's goods.
+Each type of debt is subject to specific regulations governing the use of bailiffs and the application of enforcement powers to recover the amount owed by taking control of the debtor's goods.

 Council Tax and Business Rates NDR